 This is for informational and educational purposes only.
 It does not constitute and should not be used as a substitute for medical advice, diagnosis, rehabilitation, or treatment.
-Patients and other members of the general public should always seek the advice of a qualified healthcare professional regarding personal health and medical conditions.
-The Academy of Neurologic Physical Therapy and its collaborators disclaim any liability to any party for any loss or damage by errors or omissions in this publication.
+Patients and other nembers of the general public should always seek the advice of a qualified healthcare professional regarding personal health and medical conditions.
+The Academy of Neurologic Physical Therapy and its collaborators disclaim any liability to any party for any loss or damage by errors or omissions in this publication. © 2023 by the Academy of Neurologic Physical Therapy.